LoadStar822/Chimera/README.md

 - `-i` or `--input` (required): Input file (e.g., `target.tsv`).
 This file specifies the sequences and their corresponding taxonomic identifiers for building the database.
 - `-o` or `--output`: Output database file name (default: `ChimeraDB`).
 The resulting database will be saved as a binary file with this name.
 - `-m` or `--mode`: Building mode, with two options:
+  - **fast**:
+    - **For IMCF**: Constructs an **Interleaved Merged Cuckoo Filter** without splitting large species data as much as possible, reducing the number of CFs to improve both database construction speed and classification speed.
+However, this mode may result in larger database sizes if the dataset is unbalanced.
-- **fast**: Constructs an 8-bit **interleaved cuckoo filter**, prioritizing speed and reducing both memory and disk space usage by approximately half compared to the 16-bit filter.
-This mode is suitable for large-scale analyses where processing time and resource efficiency are key concerns, but it may have a lower classification accuracy.
+    - **For ICF**: Constructs an 8-bit **interleaved cuckoo filter**, prioritizing speed and reducing both memory and disk space usage by approximately half compared to the 16-bit filter.
+This mode is suitable for large-scale analyses where processing time and resource efficiency are key concerns but may have a lower classification accuracy.
+  - **normal** (default):
+    - **For IMCF**: Splits data of large species into multiple CFs to prevent the database from becoming excessively large, although this might increase the number of CFs and affect speed.
-- **normal** (default): Constructs a 16-bit **interleaved cuckoo filter**, offering significantly higher accuracy but requiring more memory and disk space.
+    - **For ICF**: Constructs a 16-bit **interleaved cuckoo filter**, offering significantly higher accuracy but requiring more memory and disk space.
 This mode is recommended for applications where precision is critical.

-﻿
-**Note**: The difference between the two modes is substantial.
-The 16-bit filter in `normal` mode allows for more accurate taxonomic classification compared to the 8-bit filter in `fast` mode, but at the cost of higher resource usage.
+**Note**: The difference between the `fast` and `normal` modes is significant.
+The `fast` mode is optimized for speed and resource efficiency but may lead to larger databases with unbalanced datasets, while the `normal` mode ensures a more balanced database size at the potential cost of speed due to a higher number of CFs.

 - `-k` or `--kmer`: K-mer size for building the database (default: `19`).
 This parameter defines the length of k-mers used in the construction process, and it must be a value between 1 and 31.
 Adjusting the k-mer size can influence the sensitivity of the database.
 - `-w` or `--window`: Window size (default: `31`).
 This parameter defines the sliding window size used to scan the input sequences for k-mers.
 A larger window size can reduce false positives, but may also reduce sensitivity.
 - `-l` or `--min-length`: Minimum sequence length (default: `0`).
 Sequences shorter than this value will be excluded from the database construction.
 Adjusting this can be useful for filtering out very short or low-quality sequences.
 - `-t` or `--threads`: Number of threads for parallel processing (default: `32`).
 Increasing the number of threads can significantly speed up the database construction process, especially on multi-core systems.
-- `--load-factor`: Loading ratio of the interleaved cuckoo filter (default: `0.95`).
+- `--load-factor`: Loading ratio of the cuckoo filter (default: `0.58`).
 This parameter mainly affects the **false positive rate**.
 Lowering the load factor reduces the filter's capacity utilization, which can decrease the false positive rate but will slightly increase the size of the database.
-- `-M` or `--max-hashes`: Maximum number of hashes per taxid (default: `1000000`).
+- `-M` or `--max-hashes`: Maximum number of hashes per taxid (default: `2000000`).
 This parameter limits the number of hashes stored for each taxid, which can help control memory usage.
 - `-a` or `--alpha`: The weight parameters for building HICF have a default value of `1.2`.
 Please do not modify them unless there are special circumstances
 - `--relaxed-load-factor`: The relaxed load factor for the hierarchical interleaved cuckoo filter.
 The default value is `0.95`.
 This parameter can be used to adjust the load factor for
 - `-c` or `--fixed-cutoff`: Filter out the truncation threshold of minimizers with fewer occurrences when calculating them.
 By default, it is not set and will be automatically calculated based on file size, with a range of `(0-255)`
-- `-f` or `--filter`: Select the type of filter to use (ICF, HICF) and default to `ICF`
+- `-f` or `--filter`: Select the type of filter to use (ICF, HICF, IMCF) and default to `IMCF`
 - `-q` or `--quiet`: Suppresses verbose output.
 Use this option to minimize output during the building process.

 **Example:**